andycranston/autoserial/README.md

 autoserial 10.7.0.10 8089
 ```

+to coonect to a TCp to COM serial bridge at IPv4 address 10.7.0.10 running on TCP port number 8089.

 You can view, download and run an example of the TCP to COM serial bridge server here:

 [Two programs to create a bridge between a Windows desktop's USB serial COM port and a Linux server](https://github.com/andycranston/tcp-com-bridge)